The platforms, apps and tools I pay for (and the ones I don’t)

 LEADPAGES

-LeadPages is the platform I use to create my sales and signup pages and, along with SendOwl and ConvertKit, is one of the very last platforms I would give up if I were ever short of funds.
+LeadPages is the platform I use to create my sales and signup pages, and SendOwl and Kit (formerly ConvertKit) are some of the very last platforms I would give up if I were ever short of funds.

-Seriously, I would rather live in a dumpster than give up LeadPages!
+Seriously, I would rather live in a bin than give up LeadPages!

 They have a cornucopia of beautiful templates spanning multiple industries that you can use as starting points for your own designs.
 These include webinar signups, About pages, contests, e-book downloads, countdown offers, squeeze pages and many more.